HiClimaX/PGW-DS_WRF/Readme.md

 This scripts use jupyternotebook (".ipynb" file), so you will use jupyter lab (jupyter hub) or VS code.

-if you already can use jupyternotebook, you can use the enviroment as follow.
+If you already can use jupyternotebook, you can use the enviroment as follow.

 ```bash
 conda install ipykernel
 ```

+If the kernel is not recognized.

 ```bash
 python -m ipykernel install --user --name=pgw-ds --display-name "Python (PGW-DS)"